A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: A variant of perfectoid Abhyankar's lemma for almost Witt-perfect rings

+Then $\mathcal{A}^{j+1} \to \mathcal{A}^{j}$ is a continuous map between Banach $K$-algebras, so that it induces $\mathcal{A}^{j+1\circ} \to \mathcal{A}^{j\circ}$.
+Recall that we already defined an inverse system $\{A^{j}\}_{j> 0}$ in a similar way; see $(\ref{Aj-inverse})$.
+After the preparations we have made above, we will establish \textit{Witt-perfect Riemann's Extension Theorem} (see Theorem \ref{RiemannExt} below).
+Notice that it is independent of Zariskian Riemann's extension theorem (Theorem \ref{RiemannExtadic}).

-\begin{theorem}[Riemann's extension theorem II] Let $A$ be a $p$-torsion free ring that is flat over a Witt-perfect valuation domain $V$ of rank $1$ admitting a compatible system of $p$-power roots $p^{\frac{1}{p^n}} \in V$, together with a nonzero divisor $g \in A$ admitting a compatible system of $p$-power roots $g^{\frac{1}{p^n}} \in A$.
-Suppose that \begin{enumerate} \item $A$ is $p$-adically Zariskian and $A$ is completely integrally closed in $A[\frac{1}{p}]$;
+\begin{theorem}[Witt-perfect Riemann's extension theorem] Let $A$ be a $p$-torsion free algebra over a $p$-adically separated $p$-torsion free Witt-perfect valuation domain $V$ of rank $1$ admitting a compatible system of $p$-power roots $p^{\frac{1}{p^n}} \in V$, together with a regular element $g \in A$ admitting a compatible system of $p$-power roots $g^{\frac{1}{p^n}} \in A$.
+Denote by $\widehat{(~)}$ the $p$-adic completion and suppose that the following conditions hold: \begin{enumerate} \item $A$ is a $(pg)^{\frac{1}{p^\infty}}$-almost Witt-perfect ring and $A$ is completely integrally closed in $A[\frac{1}{p}]$.